 - “componentCData”: it can be used to specify which management data are visible for each MOI listed in the dataNodeSelector.
 This allows fulfilling PREQ-FS_MExpo-Disc-05.

-- “actions”: this attribute is not useful for the discovery policy configuration use case.
-The usage of this attribute is to grant authorization to the external MnS consumer when accessing service APIs over CAPIF-2/2e interface.
+- “actions”: The usage of this attribute is to grant authorization to the external MnS consumer when accessing service APIs over CAPIF-2/2e interface.
 However, this is a separate use case.

 How “dataNodeSelector”, “operations” and “componentCData” are specifically mapped to generate the policy depends on the policy format decided by the operator.
 This format is not standardized.

-5.1.3.3.2 Potential solution #2: Using Role class for discovery policy definition
+5.1.3.3.2 Potential solution #2: Using Role class for discovery information definition

 5.1.3.3.2.1 Introduction